Painting for Property Managers: Spiffing Up Your Investment

 Inspections

-Conduct inspections of your properties regularly to determine when a new coat of paint is needed.
-Look for spots where the paint is chipping or peeling, especially on exterior surfaces like siding, trim, doors and railings.
-Check window sills and frames for signs of water damage or rot that will need to be addressed before painting.
-Note any surfaces that just look dingy or faded to schedule for a freshening up.
+Conduct routine inspections to decide when fresh paint is needed.
+Look for peeling or chipping paint, especially on exterior siding, trim, doors, and railings.
+Check window sills and frames for signs of water damage or rot.
+Make note of faded or dingy surfaces that could use a refresh.

 Budgeting